karlellis/SoylentApp/README.md

 - .htaccess
 4) Refresh the page.
 Update is complete.

-Follow the /public/doc for more details.
+Follow the [/public/doc](https://github.com/karlellis/SoylentApp/tree/master/public/doc) for more details.

+Have a good day!